delmic/odemis/README.txt

 See the doc/INSTALL.txt document for the complete installation procedure.

 = Basic usage =
+Launch the "Odemis" program, or type on a terminal: odemis-start
+On the first time, it will ask for the password.
+Eventually the GUI (Graphical User Interface) will appear.

+It is not usually necessary, but if you want, to fully stop odemis (GUI and back-end), type: odemis-stop

+= Advanced usage =
 odemisd is the command line interface to start and manage the Odemis backend.
 It should be started first.

 Run as "odemisd ...", with ... replaced by the correct arguments.
-See "odemisd --help" for information.
+For all the possible commands see: odemisd --help

 For example:
-PYTHONPATH=./src/:../Pyro4/src/ ./src/odemis/odemisd/main.py --daemonize --log-level=2 src/odemis/odemisd/test/optical-sim.odm.yaml
+odemisd --daemonize --log-level=2 src/odemis/odemisd/test/optical-sim.odm.yaml

-To use the command line interface use:
+To use the command line interface use: odemis-cli --help

-PYTHONPATH=./src/:../Pyro4/src/ ./src/odemis/cli/main.py --help
+To see the list of components: odemis-cli --list

+For example, to set the emission values for the light engine "Spectra", type: odemis-cli --set-attr Spectra emissions "0.0, 0.0, 0.0, 1.0, 0.0, 0.0, 0.0"

 = License =
 GPLv2, see the LICENSE.txt file for the complete license.